The walk-in closet

 Lighting

-To the traditional light solutions are added the lights with motion sensor: practical and fast they are perfect for energy saving.
-Thanks to infrared rays, movement is detected in the dark and the light is activated and will go out after use in just 15 seconds.
-These fixtures can be inserted in correspondence with shelves and drawers so as to distribute the light beam in a punctual manner and operate it according to the specific need.
-Finally, for those who want to continuously illuminate details and areas inside the walk-in closet, there is the possibility of opting for profiles with integrated LEDs.
-These are luminous strips inserted on the shelves and on the clothes hangers that give particular elegance to the whole.
-If the walk-in closet constitutes a room in its own right, a useful idea is to insert a mirror equipped with low-consumption lamps: in this way the same can also be used as a closet in which to change and admire before leaving the house.
+In addition to the traditional lighting solutions, there are also motion sensor lights: practical and fast, they are perfect for saving energy.
+Thanks to infrared rays, movement in the dark is detected and the light is activated, which will turn off after use in just 15 seconds.
+These devices can be inserted in correspondence with shelves and drawers so as to distribute the light beam in a timely manner and activate it according to the specific need.
+Finally, for those who want to continuously illuminate details and internal areas of the walk-in closet, there is the possibility of opting for profiles with integrated LEDs.

 Walk-in closet lighting with LED strips